9 most common causes of fatigue

 Diagnosing and managing fatigue can be challenging as there can be many non-specific symptoms and underlying causes.
 Through a Functional Medicine approach, practitioners look for and test for these nine common issues.

-At Advanced Functional Medicine, we take a holistic and personalised approach to treatment.
+At Advanced Functional Medicine, we take a holistic and personalised approach.
 We will look at your diet and lifestyle, as well as health issues that may be causing your fatigue.
 We successfully support many of our patients with supplements, including:

 - B complex with methylated B vitamins like methylfolate instead of folic acid